 The Old Bank is located in the quaint Perthshire village of Killin on the southwest edge of Loch Tay.
-Just over 45 minutes’ drive from Stirling and approx. 1 hour 20 mins from both Edinburgh & Glasgow International airport, with easy access on the A
+Just over 45 minutes’ drive from Stirling and approx. 1 hour 20 mins from both Edinburgh & Glasgow International airport, with easy access.

 There are five accommodation rooms all on the first floor, three double/superking ensuite rooms, and one twin/superking and one double room both with shared bathroom facilities.